That Can’t Be Right: Why Do Infected Users Outperform Clean Users in Most KPIs?

 With this knowledge in mind, the picture starts to become much clearer.
 A user clicks on an ad, or downloads an extension that installs Digital Malware on their device.
 The user browses your products, or places objects into the shopping cart and receives a popup, “buy this somewhere else, cheaper”.
 Your customer is now in someone else’s shop.

-An example of injected advertising hijacking the intended user journey.
+An example of injected advertising hijacking the intended customer journey.

-Unaddressed, a website runs the risk of having the most valuable customers, who are most likely to convert, lured away by offers of similar products available for cheaper, somewhere else.
+Unaddressed, a website runs the risk of having its most valuable customers, who are most likely to convert, lured away by offers of similar products available for cheaper, somewhere else.

 By blocking such injections, Namogoo removes these digital “hawkers” from your store.
 Users who are more likely to purchase are now free to browse your site with the intended user experience.